skypjack/entt/docs/md/entity.md

 ### Actor

+**This class is deprecated and will be removed in a later release.**

 The `actor` class is designed for those who don't feel immediately comfortable working with components or for those who are migrating a project and want to approach it one step at a time.